 Iwayado traditional chest Iwayado tansu

-Magnificent lacquered furniture with beautiful wood grain
+Magnificent lacquered furniture with a beautiful wood grain

 What is Iwayado traditional chest ?